equinor/flownet/docs/parametrization.rst

 the **min** (low), **base** and **max** (high) keywords.
 For some parameters a low numerical value is favorable.
 This can be indicated by setting **low_optimistic** to **True** for that parameter (the default value of low_optimistic is False).

-The SCALrecommendation
-option in pyscal takes three values for each of the input parameters to create three sets of input curves, later used as an envelope to interpolate between.

-There will be one *pessimistic* set of curves, consisting of the low values supplied in the config file (this will be the *min* values, unless *low_optimistic* is set to *True*), one *optimistic* set of curves, consisting of the high values supplied in the config yaml file (this will be the *max* values, unless *low_optimistic* is set to *True*), and one *base* set of curves using the *base* values supplied.

-pyscal will generate an interpolation parameter (two if **independent_interpolation** is set to **True**) going from -1 (representing the pessimistic curve set) to 1 (representing the optimistic curve set).
-FlowNet will pass this interpolation parameter to ERT for history matching, instead of the individual saturation endpoint or relative permeability endpoint parameters.